anira-project/anira/docs/sphinx/usage.rst

      - memcpy out of it
      - 2

-The two buffers take the spec's dtype: a registered engine binds what its ``prepare`` accepts (an ``int32`` pair runs), while every built-in adapter of this pre-release refuses a model with a tensor of another dtype than ``float32`` at prepare with ``ANIRA_ERROR_CONFIG`` naming the engine and the tensor.
+The two buffers take the spec's dtype: a registered engine binds what its ``load`` accepts (an ``int32`` pair runs), while every built-in adapter of this pre-release refuses a model with a tensor of another dtype than ``float32`` at prepare with ``ANIRA_ERROR_CONFIG`` naming the engine and the tensor.
 A failed inference (an engine failure, a hook that returns a